devnetkc/wordpress-ssh-git-ci/README.md

 ---

-Essentially, it allows WordPress developers to be more hands off with their shared hosting wordpress server backends, while still fully benefitting from any of the many source control repository and project board sites for git — but while using WordPress at the same time.
+Essentially, it allows WordPress developers to be more hands off with their shared hosting WordPress server backends, while still fully benefitting from any of the many source control repository and project board sites for git — but while using WordPress at the same time.

 ## Contributing